So, then which one’s better for your business so you don’t make any costly mistakes?

 No: You Value Following Over Urgency?
 Facebook May Be For You

-Facebook ads are not as effective for converting leads in a fast, efficient manner.
-As a social media platform, the main aim of users is to socialise or entertain themselves during their free time rather than facilitating active shopping and getting things done immediately.
+Facebook ads are not as effective for converting leads quickly and efficiently.
+As a social media platform, the main aim of users is to socialize or entertain themselves during their free time rather than facilitating active shopping and getting things done immediately.

 This can also mean increased potential for new leads based on the reviews and customers who talk about and tag your product/service or page on Facebook.

-So, if your campaign objective is to build a brand image rather than immediate conversions, Facebook is going to be the best choice for you.
+So, if your campaign objective is to build a brand image rather than immediate conversions, Facebook will be the best choice for you.